Stampy: Content

-"Crazy Golf Course" is the oldest episode of the Stampy's Lovely World series publicly available on Garrett's channel, uploaded on 22 September 2012.

 His avatar is a character called Stampy Cat, an orange and white cat (depicted by a commercially available Minecraft skin based on the character Fidget from the video game Dust: An Elysian Tail).
 Garrett describes the character as "a bigger, brighter, better version" of himself.
 Other characters in the videos (who are referred to as Stampy's "helpers") include iBallisticSquid, the YouTube name of Garrett's friend David Spencer, and Sqaishey Quack, a duck character played by Garrett's former spouse Kye Bates.
 When Garrett started making content about Minecraft, which 'blew up', he noticed that his audience mostly consisted of children.
 Upon this realisation, he began to make his content more family-oriented.
-Garrett's Minecraft series adds a story to game which has none, while giving viewers ideas for activities to pursue with their friends in their own Minecraft games.
+Garrett's Minecraft series adds a story to a game which has none, while giving viewers ideas for activities to pursue with their friends in their own Minecraft games.

 Once Garrett became aware of his young audience, he started placing more energy into his voice to keep their attention.
 This voice is high-pitched, and has a 'trademark laughter', which The Independent described as a "helium honk".
 Caroline Knorr of Common Sense Media describes Stampy's presentation as best for younger children, and that "Stampy feels like a cross between Pee-wee Herman and Mr. Rogers".
 Lee Bear was a bear character who was prominent in the earlier Stampy's Lovely World episodes as a helper, played by the Minecraft YouTuber Lee Carson.
 In 2015, it was alleged that Carson sent threatening messages and explicit images of himself to women online.
 Garrett removed Carson from the series in September 2015, doing so in a manner that concealed the truth of Carson's actions from Garrett's young fanbase.

-Statistics
+Viewership

 In February 2014, the Stampylonghead channel received 159.3 million views.
 At the time, he had 2.3 million subscribers and 845 million channel views overall.
 In May 2015, he was the 32nd most-viewed YouTube channel of all time, with 3.5 billion views and 5.8 million subscribers.
 His YouTube channel surpassed 10 million subscribers on 8 February 2021.
 In 2014, Garrett was in the top 10 most-viewed YouTube channels worldwide.
 That year, his audience consisted largely of six to 14-year-olds, about 60% of whom were girls.

 Personal life

 Garrett has described himself as being shy and "a very big introvert".
 On 28 July 2019, Garrett married Kye Bates, a fellow Minecraft YouTuber known online as Sqaishey Quack.
 They have a cat named Ori, and two dogs named Alyx and Mei.
 On 29 January 2025, Bates announced that the two had ended their relationship the previous autumn.